SeedRizvi/FrankBot/README.md

 searching or using a provided URL and control subsequent videos by pausing, resuming, skipping etc.

-edit: Due to discord api changes and the introduction of /commands, this bot no longer works as of 23/10/22
+23/10/22: Due to discord api changes and the introduction of /commands, this bot no longer works.